Dance (DANC)

 Lab fee required.

-DANC 4997 Dance Industry Senior Showcase (2 semester hours)
+DANC 4997 Dance Industry Senior Showcase II (2 semester hours)

 A professionalizing course for senior dance students who want performance careers in the entertainment and commercial dance industries.
 Dance minors are allowed to take this course by permission of advisor.
 This course may be repeated one time for credit.